pavan347/MERN-Auth/README.md

 # MERN - Auth
 This project is a MERN (MongoDB, Express, React, Node.js) stack application focused on authentication.
+It provides a comprehensive solution for user management, including registration, login, and email verification.
+The application ensures secure password encryption and uses JWT for authentication.
+Additionally, it features an admin panel for managing users, tracking login and logout history, monitoring failed login attempts, and implementing account lockout mechanisms to enhance security.

 ## Features